John Ugelstad: Achievement

 Ugelstad's scientific efforts between 1972 and 1982 made him famous in scientific circles worldwide.
 Ugelstad approached 60 years and had worked at the Norwegian Institute of Technology (NTH) in Trondheim for 20 years when he in 1976 succeeded to produce monodisperse spheres, i.e. microscopically identical particles.
 The method is one of the most important in biochemical analysis in the second half of the 1900s.
 US researchers had attempted to produce monodisperse spheres for years, but had given up making them on Earth.
 They believed, long after Ugelstad had found the method to produce them in a laboratory, that it was only possible to produce such particles in weightless conditions in space.
 The monodisperse particles made it possible to conduct analyzes in a fraction of the time previously and produce a biological material.
 The beads were absolutely indispensable in various forms of cancer treatment and important in dealing with AIDS, bacteriology and DNA technology.
 The medical use of bullets was the main result of the discovery.

-After his invention became known, he was a big draw at major international conferences.
-He was a charismatic lecturer and could talk about difficult physical problems as people without the faintest knowledge of physics understood him.